Why Children Need to Move So Much

 While obesity and excess weight have their own direct health consequences, there are also secondary health consequences related to how children deal with their feelings and experiences related to being overweight.

 Children need to move.
-While being active is certainly not the only way to fight the increasing weight and morbidity of American children, God obviously created a built-in way for children to preventatively maintain health by giving them an excitment for movement and activity.
+While being active is certainly not the only way to fight the increasing weight and morbidity of American children, God obviously created a built-in way for children to preventatively maintain health by giving them an excitement for movement and activity.

 Unfortunately, we have a lot of obstacles to allowing children to move as much as they need and want to in our modern lives, which is compromising their health.
 But more on that later.